Physical and Life Sciences Curriculum: Ages Nine to Twelve

 the internal and external parts of plants and animals

-the vital functions of plants and animals, including locomotion, nervous system, respiration, nutrition, and reproduction
+the vital functions of plants and animals, including locomotion, sensitivity, respiration, nutrition, and reproduction, comparing these functions in different classes of plants and animals across the evolutionary time scale.

 In summary, studying biology in this way offers children a means for classifying plants and animals, allowing them to order and relate biological facts.
 The study reveals how systems of classification follow evolution.
 Children discover that each life form on earth, while apparently selfishly fighting for its own survival, is in reality serving the good of the whole.
 Dr Montessori called this phenomenon the cosmic plan.